neeerp/aoc24/notes/day1-benchmarking.md

     - Was worth a shot, but the task is probably too small for this.
 The performance is orders of magnitude worse.

+- (DIDN'T WORK) Use sort_unstable instead of sort
+    - I'm kinda surprised about this one!

+- (DIDN'T WORK) Use `itertools`'s `sorted`
+    - I thought that an out-of-place sort might be faster than an in-place sort... doesn't seem to be the case.
+In fact, in the flame graph I can see it's making the same calls to `driftsort`.

 ## Part 2 Optimizations
 - (MAJOR) Using i32 instead of isize